Qasim-Rokeeb/Sky-Combat/README.md

 # Core Features

-*   **Turn-Based Gameplay:** Players take turns moving aircraft and performing actions.
-*   **Grid-Based Battlefield:** The game is played on a grid, influencing movement and attack ranges.
+*   **Strategic Gameplay:** Plan your moves, anticipate your enemy, and utilize unique aircraft abilities to gain the upper hand on a grid-based battlefield.
-*   **Multiple Aircraft Types:** Different aircraft with unique stats and abilities.
+*   **Multiple Aircrafts:** Command a diverse fleet of fighters, bombers, and support aircraft, each with distinct stats and powerful special abilities.
-*   **Strategic Movement:** Players plan their moves to gain positional advantages.
-*   **Combat System:** Engaging combat mechanics based on aircraft stats and abilities.
-*   **Special Abilities:** Aircraft can have special abilities that influence gameplay.
-*   **AI Opponent:** A challenging AI opponent using the strategy-ai-assistant flow to provide strategic suggestions.
+*   **AI Opponent:** Test your tactical skills against a challenging AI opponent.
+Plus, get strategic suggestions from an integrated AI assistant.
-*   **User Interface:** An intuitive and responsive UI for gameplay and interaction.

 # Style Guidelines